bronna/iepdata/codebase.md

     <StateMap />

     <p class="text-width">
-        A common concern for families of students with disabilities is not knowing what supports their child will receive in different areas.
-Moving from one place to another, for example, can mean a drastic change in services, even though the child’s disability hasn’t changed.
-These changes can have a huge impact on the well being and development of a child.
+        For families of students with disabilities, a common concern is not knowing what supports their child is eligible for from one area to the next.
+Moving from one place to another can mean drastic changes in services, even though the disability hasn’t changed.
+These changes can have a huge impact on the well-being and developmental trajectory of a child.
     </p>
     <p class="text-width">
-        Usually, there isn’t much transparency behind the process of how disabled children are evaluated by agencies and districts, and even less transparency around how those evaluations lead to decisions about services.
-However, there is aggregate data reported to state and federal governments that helps give a view into how different areas support their students.
+        Usually, families find that the process of how an agency or district evaluates a student's disability is not transparent, and how those evaluations are used to make decisions about services is even less so.
+However, data is reported to states and the federal government that helps give a view into how students, as a whole, are supported in different areas.
     </p>
     <p class="text-width">
-        Below, you can explore this data.
+        Below, you can explore that data.
     </p>
 </div>